 Be aware that some establishments may require previous reservations or pre-purchased tickets.
 Some tours may only operate on certain days so it is important to contact tour companies for the latest information to plan your trip.

-As most tour companies in Costa Rica rely on international tourism which is quite low, they may not be operating all tours yet, or only certain tours on some days with a minimum amount of people.
-You must inquire with the tour company regarding availability before coming.
+Since most tour companies in Costa Rica rely on international tourism which is quite low, they may not be operating all tours yet, or only certain tours on some days with a minimum amount of people.
+You should inquire with the tour company regarding availability before coming, never assume there will be tours available.

 Beaches, Lakes and National Parks

-All national parks are allowed to open and all beaches and lakes are open from 5 AM to 230 PM everyday throughout the country for the whole month of September.
-However, like above, not all national parks are open fully.
+As for national parks, all parks may open regardless of location.
+However, not all national parks are open fully.
 Some national parks have only opened one sector or a select number of trails or beaches for visitors.

 At the beach, visitors must stick to their social bubble and be at least 1.8 meters (6 feet) apart from other bubbles.
 You can surf, walk, run, play volleyball, walk dogs, swim, sunbathe and stay on the beach.

-What is Closed in Costa Rica Right Now?
+What is Closed in Costa Rica Right Now During COVID-19?

-Casinos and other mass gathering events like concerts, sports with an audience, night clubs and Parque Diversion Theme Park may not open.
+Mass gathering events like concerts, sports with an audience, night clubs and Parque Diversion Theme Park are not open yet in Costa Rica during COVID-19.
 Here is the full list on the government site.

 What Happens If I Get Coronavirus in Costa Rica as a Tourist?